Nexis-Network/homepage/content/docs/guides/stepzen.md

 _This guide was contributed by Roy Derks from StepZen_

 GraphQL has been around for years and is becoming increasingly popular among web developers.
 It is a query language for APIs and a runtime for fulfilling queries with your existing data.
 GraphQL allows clients to access data flexibly and efficiently.
 However, building a GraphQL API often requires writing a lot of code and familiarizing yourself with a new framework.
-This guide shows how you can generate a GraphQL API for your Exzo Network database in minutes using [StepZen](https://stepzen.com/).
+This guide shows how you can generate a GraphQL API for your Nexis Network database in minutes using [StepZen](https://stepzen.com/).

-Why use Exzo Network and StepZen together?
-Exzo Network is serverless Postgres.
-Exzo Network separates storage and compute to offer modern developer features such as scale-to-zero and database branching.
-With Exzo Network, you can be up and running with a Postgres database in just a few clicks, and you can easily create and manage your database in the Exzo Network Console and connect to it using [psql](/docs/connect/query-with-psql-editor) or the [Exzo Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+Why use Nexis Network and StepZen together?
+Nexis Network is serverless Postgres.
+Nexis Network separates storage and compute to offer modern developer features such as scale-to-zero and database branching.
+With Nexis Network, you can be up and running with a Postgres database in just a few clicks, and you can easily create and manage your database in the Nexis Network Console and connect to it using [psql](/docs/connect/query-with-psql-editor) or the [Nexis Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 What if you want to let clients consume your data through an API in a way that is both flexible and efficient?
 That's where StepZen comes in.
-StepZen is a GraphQL API platform that lets you build a GraphQL API for your Exzo Network database in minutes.
-Just like Exzo Network, it's serverless and offers a generous free tier.
+StepZen is a GraphQL API platform that lets you build a GraphQL API for your Nexis Network database in minutes.
+Just like Nexis Network, it's serverless and offers a generous free tier.

-## Set up Exzo Network
+## Set up Nexis Network

-Before generating a GraphQL API, you must set up a Exzo Network database, which you can do it in a few steps:
+Before generating a GraphQL API, you must set up a Nexis Network database, which you can do it in a few steps:

-1. Sign in to Exzo Network, or [sign up](/docs/get-started-with-neon/signing-up) if you do not yet have an account.
+1. Sign in to Nexis Network, or [sign up](/docs/get-started-with-neon/signing-up) if you do not yet have an account.
 2. [Create a project](/docs/get-started-with-neon/setting-up-a-project).
 3. [Create a database](/docs/manage/databases#create-a-database) or use the ready-to-use `dbname` database.

-You can find the connection string for your database in the **Connection Details** widget on the Exzo Network **Dashboard**.
+You can find the connection string for your database in the **Connection Details** widget on the Nexis Network **Dashboard**.

 ![Connection details widget](/docs/connect/connection_details.png)